Small, but powerful…Rebbetzin Jungreis brought the light of Judaism to thousands, including myself. By Laura Labovitz.

 “Five feet tall, but full of ambition.
 And what propelled her was her love of every Jew— never giving up on anyone,”

 said her son, Rabbi Osher Anshil Jungreis, at his mother’s funeral.

 He’s right.
 This tiny woman lived a large, seemingly impossible life.
-She was an eight year old survivor of the concentration camp Bergen-Belson.
+She was an eight-year-old survivor of the concentration camp Bergen-Belsen.
 While most other children were gassed and burned, she was spared.

 She did not waste the gift of life she was granted.
 She poured her life into Jewish outreach and wanted every single Jew to experience and live an authentic Jewish life.
 She launched Hineni, an international organization that awoke countless oppressed souls to the beauty of Torah Judaism.
 She inspired by loving with all her heart.
 She left us a legacy of teachings and an endless slew of brachot that we should strive to love Torah and Jews deeply and merit to see the peaceful coming of Moshiach in our time.

 Few, if any of us, can say we have personally changed the lives of thousands across the globe.
 Few can say we have given new meaning and hope to generations.

 The Rebbetzin’s legacy is as simple and powerful as her catchphrase, “words spoken from the heart will enter the heart.”